How Herman Melville worked from home

 The novelist found nautical inspiration in this modest farmhouse far from the sea, where he wrote Moby-Dick, its whale inspired by the snowy curves of Mount Greylock

-Over the past few months, many of us have had to carve out a little workspace in our domestic environments, as the pandemic has pushed us out of the office.
+In 2020, many of us have were forced to carve out a little workspace in our domestic environments, as Covid pushed us out of the office environment.
+Since then many have become acustomed to a hybrid or entirely in-the-cloud approach to working.

-Hunkered down at our home desks, we may wonder how our creative heroes, both past and present, faired under similar circumstances.
-Wonder no more; our new book Life Meets Art is filled with wildly productive - and often beautiful - domestic settings.
+But hunkered down at our home desks in 2020, many of us wondered how our creative heroes, both past and present, had faired under similar circumstances.
+Our book Life Meets Art first published that year of lockdown, and subsequently reprinted, is filled with wildly productive - and often beautiful - domestic settings that inspired and played host to many of the world's most accomplished creatives through the ages.

 Some places stand as testaments to the fantastic wealth created by their creative successes, while others, such as Herman Melville’s house, underscore the disparity between the fortune he found in his lifetime and the exulted position his books hold in literature today.

-“Drawing on his private affliction, frustration, and inspiration, not to mention his unique experience as a seaman, Melville wrote what was to become one of the most revered novels in American history: Moby-Dick; or, The Whale,” explains our new book.
+“Drawing on his private affliction, frustration, and inspiration, not to mention his unique experience as a seaman, Melville wrote what was to become one of the most revered novels in American history: Moby-Dick; or, The Whale,” the book explains.

 “He penned several other novels, short stories, and poems, but had a relatively unappreciated career, ending up as a full-time Customs House inspector in New York.
 From 1850 to 1863, Melville and his family lived at Arrowhead—their home and farm in Pittsfield, Massachusetts, in the Berkshires—which he named after Mohican relics he found while plowing its fields.
 The yellow clapboard farmhouse was home to Melville, his wife, Elizabeth, their four children, and other family members.
 Melville’s escape from the tumult was his second-floor study, with its dark wood desk and views of the Berkshires.”